SPONSORED ADVERTISEMENTS

 New York Standard Watch Company

-Approximate Serial Numbers and Dates
+New York Standard Serial Numbers and Production Dates

 Year S/N